Stay Safe Online

 Check your anti-virus software

-Academic Technologies installs CrowdStrike anti-virus software on all computers we set up.
+Academic Technologies installs CrowdStrike anti-virus software on all Duke-owned computers.
 Duke does not currently license anti-virus software for personally owned computers.
 AcTech's current recommendation (based on the IT Security Office's recommendations):

 - Mac computer – Avast free antivirus software: https://www.avast.com/en-us/free-mac-security